Links, File Names and Call to Action

 - Incorrect: please check the academic deadlines HERE.

 To continue with building accessible content for our users, please avoid using button graphics.
-If buttons are needed, please complete a support ticket form with your request or use the snippet supplied within the CMS (OU Campus).
+If buttons are needed, please email the Web team with your request or use the snippet supplied within the CMS (OU Campus).

 According to W3C standards, all links and tabs are to open in the same window unless necessary (i.e. online secure form.)
 For example, PDF files should open in the SAME window.
 Open new windows and tabs ONLY when necessary.